-- DDM for DB2.
-Listens for and routes database requests for an IBM DB2 database. - DDM for Data Vault.
-Listens for and routes database requests for Data Vault. - DDM for Hive.
-Listens for and routes database requests for a Hive database. - DDM for Informix.
-Listens for and routes database requests in Informix native protocol to Informix databases. - DDM for Informix (DRDA).
-Listens for and routes database requests in Distributed Relational Database Architecture protocol to Informix databases. - DDM for JDBC.
-Listens for database requests for a database that uses JDBC connectivity. - DDM for ODBC.
-Listens for database requests for a database that uses ODBC connectivity. - DDM for Oracle.
-Listens for and routes database requests for an Oracle database. - DDM for Microsoft SQL Server.
-Listens for and routes database requests for a Microsoft SQL Server database. - DDM for Sybase.
-Listens for and routes database requests for a Sybase database. - DDM for Teradata.
-Listens for and routes database requests for a Teradata database.
+Service Description DDM for Azure Listens for and routes database requests for a Microsoft Azure SQL database.
+The service supports the SSL mode of communication.
+DDM for DB2 Listens for and routes database requests for an IBM Db2 database.
+The service supports SSL and non-SSL modes of communication.
+DDM for FAS Listens for and routes database requests for Data Vault.
+The service supports SSL and non-SSL modes of communication.
+DDM for Hive Listens for and routes database requests for a Hive database.
+The service supports SSL and non-SSL modes of communication as well as Kerberos Authentication and Kerberos encrypted data.
+DDM for Hive HTTP Listens for and routes database requests for Hive databases using HTTP transport.
+The service supports SSL and non-SSL modes of communication, and Kerberos Authentication.
+DDM for Impala Listens for and routes database requests for an Impala database.
+The service supports SSL and non-SSL modes of communication as well as Kerberos Authentication.
+DDM for Informix Listens for and routes database requests in Informix native protocol to Informix databases.
+DDM for Informix (DRDA) Listens for and routes database requests in Distributed Relational Database Architecture protocol to Informix databases.
+DDM for JDBC Listens for database requests for a database that uses JDBC connectivity.
+DDM for ODBC Listens for database requests for a database that uses ODBC connectivity.
+DDM for Oracle Listens for and routes database requests for an Oracle database.
+The service supports SSL and non-SSL modes of communication.
+DDM for PostgreSQL Listens for and routes database requests for a PostgreSQL database.
+DDM for SQL Server Listens for and routes database requests for a Microsoft SQL Server database.
+The service supports SSL and non-SSL modes of communication.

+Service Description DDM for Sybase Listens for and routes database requests for a Sybase database.
+DDM for Teradata Listens for and routes database requests for a Teradata database.